NetwerkExamineringDigitalisering/NED-OOAPI/doc/flow1.md

     deactivate DeelnemerRegistratie
 ```

-### Flow 1.1b.2: Sequence diagram of request persons (students and staff) in a specific group
+### Flow 1.1b.2: Sequence diagram of request members (students and staff) in a specific group

 ```mermaid